 What’s the relationship between hunger and climate change?

-Floods and droughts brought on by climate change threaten food production and supply.
+Floods and droughts brought on by climate change make it harder to produce food.
 As a result, the price of food increases, and access becomes more and more limited, putting many at higher risk of hunger.

 How does climate change create refugees?

-Rising sea levels, extreme weather events and prolonged drought force millions of people to move away from home every year in search of food, water and jobs.
+Rising sea levels, extreme weather events and prolonged drought force millions of people to lose or move away from their homes every year in search of food, water, shelter or jobs.

-Meanwhile, gradual changes brought on by deforestation, overgrazing and drought slowly transform pastures to dust, destroy crops and kill livestock, effectively challenging the livelihoods of millions of farmers.
+Meanwhile, gradual changes brought on by deforestation, overgrazing and decreased rainfall slowly transform pastures to dust, destroy crops and kill livestock, effectively challenging the livelihoods of millions of farmers.
 These families are forced to leave their homes behind in search of basic necessities and new work.

 And as sea levels continue to rise, those living near the ocean — about 40 percent of the world’s population — will be left with no choice but to move inland.